SinTan1729/chhoto-url/README.md

 **This is required for programs that rely on a JSON response from Chhoto URL**

 In order to use API key validation, set the `api_key` environment variable.
 If this is not set, the API will default to cookie validation (see section above).
-If the API key is insecure, a warning will be outputted.
-Aditionally, in this situation, a generated API key will be outputted which may be used.
+If the API key is insecure, a warning will be outputted along with a generated API key which may be used.

 To add a link:
 ``` bash